ryan-hernandez/resume/readme.md

 Oklahoma City, OK | (405) 850-0738 | github.com/ryan-hernandez | ryanmichaelhernandez@gmail.com
 ```

+Software engineer experienced in rapid delivery of distributed systems to business users with an interest in delivering microservices.
+Specialized knowledge of the .NET and Azure environments, as well as in full-stack development leveraging the Angular framework.

+[TOC]

 ## **Professional Experience**
 ### ***Heartland Payment Systems - Oklahoma City, OK***
 ### **Software Engineer**